 About Journalist's Resource

-Based at Harvard’s Shorenstein Center, the Journalist’s Resource project examines news topics through a research lens.
+Based at Harvard’s Shorenstein Center on Media, Politics and Public Policy, the Journalist’s Resource project examines news topics through a research lens.
 We focus on surfacing scholarly materials that may be relevant to other media practitioners, bloggers, educators, students and general readers.
-The American Library Association named it a “Best Free Reference Web Site 2013.”
+In 2013 the American Library Association named us one of their best free reference Web sites.

-We try to serve as a helpful guide and interpreter — think of us a friend who does close reading and translation of statistics and jargon.
+Our searchable database contains top academic and governmental research that we have selected and synthesized, and also presents credible and citable studies and reports from across the wider Web.
+We try to serve as a helpful guide and interpreter — think of us a friend who does close reading and translation of statistics and jargon into clear language.
 While we can’t provide access to the full text of every study, we try to provide at least a point of entry and some key, useful points.

-We invite all those interested in policy and public affairs to use the site’s materials.
+We invite all those interested in policy and public affairs to use the site’s materials, in particular instructors, students and journalists.
 No registration is required; the materials are free and are under a Creative Commons license.
 Our open-access project is designed to provide state-of-knowledge information on topics of public interest.
-In an era of information overload, we hope you’ll see us as a useful tool that condenses quality information from authoritative sources and presents it succinctly.
+In an era of information overload, we hope you’ll see us as a useful tool that condenses high-quality information from authoritative sources and presents it succinctly.

-To understand the site’s basic goals and philosophy, we recommend that you read our primer: “Introduction to Studies and Academic Research: How It Works and Why Journalists Should Care.”
+To understand the site’s basic goals, we recommend that you read our primer: “Introduction to Studies and Academic Research: How It Works and Why Journalists Should Care.”

 See this for a little more on our philosophy:

-The site is run by faculty, staff and graduate students at Harvard Kennedy School’s Joan Shorenstein Center on the Press, Politics and Public Policy, as part of the Carnegie-Knight Initiative on the Future of Journalism Education.
+The site is run by faculty, staff and graduate students at Harvard Kennedy School’s Shorenstein Center on Media, Politics and Public Policy, as part of the Carnegie-Knight Initiative on the Future of Journalism Education.
 In addition to providing access to scholarly reports and papers on a wide range of topics, it makes available syllabi for educators and skills-based reference material.

-Our philosophy is that our database is always a work in progress, and we welcome new suggestions.
-(Email John_Wihbey at hks.harvard.edu.)
+Our philosophy is that our database is always a work in progress, and we welcome new suggestions (email John Wihbey or Leighton Walter Kille).
 To meet the standards of the Journalist’s Resource website, research must generally be:

-- The product of authoritative institutions such as major U.S. universities, research organizations or governmental bodies.
+- The product of authoritative institutions such as major U.S. and international universities, research organizations or governmental bodies.